vaadin/addressbook-portlet/README.md

 ## Running the portlet under Liferay

-Note: Currently you'll need a local build of the Portlet add-on, from the `feature/liferay` branch.
-To install a snapshot build to your local Maven repository, execute `git clone --single-branch --branch feature/liferay https://github.com/vaadin/portlet.git; cd portlet; mvn install -DskipTests=true`

-Before the portlet application can be run, it must be deployed to a portal for this branch the portal supported is [Liferay](https://www.liferay.com/downloads-community).
+Before the portlet application can be run, it must be deployed to a portal for this branch the portal supported is [Liferay](https://www.liferay.com/downloads-community):

-First build the whole project using `mvn install` in the root
+1. Build the whole project using `mvn install` in the root

-We assume Liferay is running in http://localhost:8080/, an easy way to run a local copy of Liferay is to use their official [docker images](https://hub.docker.com/r/liferay/portal).
+2. We assume Liferay is running in http://localhost:8080/, an easy way to run a local copy of Liferay is to use their official [docker images](https://hub.docker.com/r/liferay/portal).
 Below is an example of a docker-compose file you can use (note the used Liferay version, 7.2+ should work).